CenturyLinkCloud/clc-knife/README.md

 $ bundle
 ```

-* If you're installing it yourself:
+If you're installing it yourself:

 ```
 $ gem install knife-clc
 ```

 ## Configuration
-In order to use the CLC API, which runs the Chef Knife plugin, a user must supply an API username & password.
+In order to use the CLC API (which Chef Knife uses for configuration) a user must supply an API username & password.
 This can be done in several ways.

 ### knife.rb
 Credentials can be specified in the [knife.rb](https://docs.chef.io/config_rb_knife.html) file: